evannilaz/evannilaz/README.md

 ## Note

 Most of the websites I've made aren't working due to SSL problem.
-This will be fixed in short time.

 ## Web Developer
-Actually, I don't have such a spectacular specs like others, just wishing to be a great developer later on.
+I don't have such a spectacular specs like others, just wishing to be a great developer later on.
 My available languages are C, Python, Markup, CSS, JavaScript and Swift.
-Latest project is 'Artrium', which is series of productivity apps made with [web standard](https://en.wikipedia.org/wiki/Web_standards).
+The latest project is 'Artrium', which is series of productivity apps made with web standard.

 ### List of Artrium Apps
 - [Artrium Tab](https://evannilaz.github.io/artrium-tab)